alphafitch/keijiban/README.md

 * Develop [![Build Status](https://travis-ci.org/dlgdigitalservices/keijiban.svg?branch=develop)](https://travis-ci.org/dlgdigitalservices/keijiban)
 * See all branches on [the Travis CI page](https://travis-ci.org/dlgdigitalservices/keijiban/branches)

-## Usage

-Use your board to display a list of notices about groups, events or anything else you want.

 ## Setup

 1. Download the latest version.